 Unlike most tablets, this one is available in both Android and Windows versions.
 It comes in three beautiful color variations of Carbon Black, Pearl White, and Ruby Red.

 The tab is light and easy to carry around.
-The hinge allows the device to be angled 360 degrees.
-The resolution on this device is great for the screen size, so you will find yourself watching a lot of videos on it.
+The hinge allows the tablet to be angled 360 degrees.
+The resolution on this tablet is great for the screen size, so you will find yourself watching a lot of videos on it.

 The memory can be expanded with a microSD.
 It has an 8500 mAh battery to let you go on for long hours without interruption.

-Now for the most unique part – there is no real keyboard.
+Although this list includes the best tablets with keyboards, this one is a little unique – it has no real keyboard.
 Instead, there is a full touch screen that lights up to work as a keyboard and doubles as a digitizer.
 The keyboard also has vibration feedback, which was great thinking since you are not typing on actual keys.

 There is also a dedicated portion (pseudo trackpad) for scrolling and using a cursor.
 Lenovo includes an actual pen and notepad in the box.
 The notepad attaches to the bottom.
 In digitizer mode, you can use the pen to write on paper and it works like a digital notepad.